Meeting Architecture III - FRAGMENTS

 MEETING ARCHITECTURE III : FRAGMENTS (2015-17)

-Meeting Architecture III: FRAGMENTS considers how ideologies are shaped, memories evoked and emotions stirred by buildings, their contents and their ruins.
-To this end the programme focuses on the concept of the fragment, defined as an urban ruin, which may be a house and its remaining contents or which may be personal relics, images, photographs, and other documents.
-When the meanings and memories we attach to our experiences are so closely tied to the material, how are individuals, ethnic groups, nations able to rebuild their identities and histories in the face of destruction?
-In an age of increasing displacement, architects and visual artists are invited, along with historians and archaeologists to examine and to reassemble such fragments to offer a contribution to the reconstruction of personal or collective identities in zones of present or of past conflict.
+FRAGMENTS considers how ideologies are shaped, memories evoked and emotions stirred by buildings, their contents and their ruins.
+To this end the programme focuses on the concept of the fragment, defined as an urban ruin ; it may be a house and its remaining contents or it may just be an assembly of personal relics, images, photographs, and other documents.
+When the meanings and memories we attach to our experiences are so closely tied to materiality, how can individuals, ethnic groups and even nations rebuild their identities and histories in the face of destruction?
+In an age of increasing displacement, architects and visual artists are invited, along with historians and archaeologists, to examine and to reassemble such fragments to offer a contribution to the reconstruction of personal or collective identities in zones of present or of past conflict.
 The programme will also discuss the destruction of monuments and heritage sites brought about by war and in particular the attempt to erase or fragment the memories of differing cultural identities and ideologies.

 The targeted destruction of material culture has continued for centuries but despite the connection between such attacks and human rights first being made before the adoption of the Genocide Convention, this vital point is still barely recognised today.
 What should we be doing to address this?

 Bevan is best known for The Destruction of Memory: Architecture at War (Reaktion Books, 2006) in which he argues that the destruction of the built artefacts of a people or nation is a means of cultural cleansing or division in order to annihilate the identity of a people.
 A special preview of extracts of the documentary film based on the book will be shown at the BSR on the same day as the lecture.